jean-zay-users/jean-zay-doc/docs/access-procedure.md

 To add additionnal IP addresses to those mentioned on your original declaration:

-- Fill the "Ajout, modification ou suppression de machines" table on page 2 of§ [this pdf document](http://www.idris.fr/media/data/formulaires/fgc.pdf#page=2).
+- Fill the "Ajout, modification ou suppression de machines" table on page 2 of [this pdf document](http://www.idris.fr/media/data/formulaires/fgc.pdf#page=2).
 - Have it signed by your "Responsable sécurité informatique".
 - e-mail the signed form to gestutil@idris.fr and wait 1-2 days until the change actually takes effect.

-# How to write a project proposal (only needed if you request more than 10k GPU
+# How to write a project proposal (only needed if you request more than 10k GPU hours)
-hours)

 !!! info "Estimate of the time needed:"
     1h (write a project) + a few days/weeks for approval (depending on the